LinuxInLondon/draft-documents/code-of-conduct.md

 * Threats of harm, harassment, or aggression
 * Anything that compromises people’s safety

-These things are NOT OK.

 #### Examples of behaviour that contributes to creating a positive environment include:
-* Using welcoming and inclusive language
+* Using welcoming and inclusive language.
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences.
-* Gracefully accepting constructive criticism
+* Gracefully accepting constructive criticism.
-* Focusing on what is best for the community
+* Focusing on what is best for the community.
-* Showing empathy towards other community members
+* Showing empathy towards other community members.
-* Directing efforts towards building a outwardly positive Meetup experience for all
+* Directing efforts towards building a outwardly positive Meetup experience for all.

 #### If you say something that is found offensive, and you are called out on it:
 * Listen without interruption.